pyhf/talk-stats-software-ATLAS-Stats-Forum/talk.md

 .grid[
 .kol-2-3.push-1-6.center.gray[<i class="fas fa-quote-left"></i> Would you be willing to contribute to the development of a centrally distributed toolkit that provides functionality for providing common statistical operations (e.g. calculating a p-value)? <i class="fas fa-quote-right"></i>]
 .kol-1-1[
-- we cannot make any promises at this time
+- Cannot make any promises at this time
-- all core developers are very busy with convener roles and contact roles in ATLAS ]
+- All core developers are very busy with convener roles and contact roles in ATLAS and IRIS-HEP ]
 ]